-Dyspraxia can also affect other actions as well as speech.
+- Dyspraxia can affect other actions except speech.
 Different types of dyspraxia may be dealt with by other health care professionals.

 What is it like?